 #2 Untersberg Cable Car

 This activity alone makes it worth getting the Salzburg card.
-It would cost you €25,- without the card.
-Bus number 25 takes you from Mirabell square to the cable car and is included in the card.
-The cable car is the last stop of bus number 25.
-Buses run every 20 minutes and stop right in front of the cable car so it is as easy as it could be.
+The Cable car would cost you €25,- without the card.
+Bus number 25 from Mirabellplatz takes you to the cable car, it’s included in the card, and its last stop is in front of the cable car.
+Buses run every 20 minutes and stop right in front of the cable car, so it is as easy as it could be.

 The cable car takes you up to 1776 meters/5826 feet above sea level.
-If the conditions are good, you can see all the way to the other side of the lake district and far into Germany.
-There are two restaurants with good Austrian food and there is an easy 30 minutes hike to the top of the mountain on the Austrian side, the Salzburger Hochthron with its 1852 meters.
+If the conditions are right, you can see to the other side of the lake district and far into Germany.
+There are two restaurants with good Austrian food, and there is an easy 30 minutes hike to the top of the mountain on the Austrian side, the Salzburger Hochthron, with 1852 meters.